 Warm-Up Protocols

-Initiate each session with a 5-10 minute warm-up to prepare your body:
+Start each workout with a 5 to 10 minute warm-up to get your body ready:

 Exercise Sequencing